Sano-11/College-Projects/README.md

 ## 📂 Repository Structure

-The archive is organized by academic year, with subdirectories for specific semesters and courses:
+The archive is organized by academic year, with subdirectories for specific semesters and activities and projects within those semesters:

 ## 🚀 How to Use This Repo